geeksLabTech/kade-drive/docs_setup/docs/en/description.md

 When a server discovers a new node, for each key in storage, the system retrieves the k closest nodes.
 If the new node is closer than the furthest node in that list, and the node for this server is closer than the closest node in that list, then the key/value pair is stored on the new node.

 The server spawns a thread for each connection, supporting multiple clients.

+When the client starts uploading a file, the data is divided into chunks of a maximum size of 1000kb, and they are stored in the file system with integrity set to False.
+Then, the metadata of the file is stored, which contains the necessary information to unify the chunks and reconstruct the original file, also with integrity set to False.
+Once it is confirmed that all the chunks and metadata could be successfully stored, the integrity of each chunk in the network is verified, followed by the integrity of the metadata.
+In case an error occurs at any point in the process, everything stored is deleted, mimicking a rollback effect.